 It is more important to prevent spreading the infection to other people, as you don’t know if they have a compromised immune system.
 Children with chickenpox should not be brought into supermarkets; should not travel by bus or metro; and certainly should not go to the library; or to planned doctor’s appointments.
 When we receive children with chickenpox in the children’s emergency room, we do so in special isolation rooms.
 So please tell staff members that you suspect that your child has chickenpox while you’re outside the hospital, via intercom or similar.

 It is contagious until the last blister has dried up, often 7-14 days after the disease has broken out.
 Preschools usually have rules that children should not attend until the blisters are dried up.
 But it is really pointless.
 Since the disease is contagious two days before the blisters break out, the infection is already present in the preschool group.
 But don’t try to send your child to preschool with undried chickenpox.
 You’ll just cause trouble.

 What about chickenpox and shingles?

 The two diseases of the same virus.
-The first time a person contracts the virus, they will have chickenpox with blisters all over the body.
-After that, some viruses survive in the nerve cells inside the body and kept in check by the immune system, hopefully for life.
-But if the immune system is weakened by medication, disease or increasing age, the chickenpox virus cannot always be kept in line.
+The first time a person contracts the virus, they will have chickenpox with blisters all over their body.
+After that, some of the virus survive in the nerve cells inside the body and kept in check by the immune system, hopefully for life.
+But if the immune system is weakened by medication, disease or age, the chickenpox virus cannot always be kept in line.
 That’s when shingles comes along.
 But usually only from particular nerve cells.
 So the blisters then spread over a smaller part of the body.

 A person with shingles can infect a person who has not had chickenpox, with chickenpox.
 But a person with chickenpox, who exposes a person who has had it, will only trigger that person’s immune system.
 Being exposed again, reduces the risk of shingles, rather than increases it.
 Theoretically, therefore, grandparents visiting children with chickenpox would reduce the risk of shingles for them.